intermine/im-docs/docs/get-started/tutorial/index.rst

   # creates the empty database tables
   ~/git/biotestmine $ ./gradlew buildDB

-The clean task is necessary when you have run the task before, it removes the `build` directory and any previously generated model.
+The clean task is necessary when you have run the task before, it removes the `build` directory and any previously generated models.

 This task has done several things: